Inside The Mütter Museum Of Philadelphia, Where Some Of History’s Strangest Medical Oddities Are On Display

 Public DomainThe entrance to the Mütter Museum on 22nd Street in the Center City neighborhood of Philadelphia.

-There are both permanent and special exhibitions, including the Broken Bodies, Suffering Spirits: Injury, Death, and Healing in Civil War Philadelphia.
+There are both permanent and special exhibitions, such as Broken Bodies, Suffering Spirits: Injury, Death, and Healing in Civil War Philadelphia.

-This exhibit explores war injuries: how to treat them and what it was like experience them.
+This exhibit explores war injuries, from how to treat them to what it was like to experience them.
 It comes complete with an interactive opportunity to see what it would be like to have an arm amputated.

-Another popular exhibit at the Mütter Museum is Grimm's Anatomy: Magic and Medicine, which delves into the more disturbing side of the iconic fairy tales.
-For example, the exhibit explores how German brothers Jacob and Wilhelm Grimm's version of Cinderella draws visceral parallels to the tradition of Chinese foot-binding.
+Another popular exhibit at the Mütter Museum is Grimm's Anatomy: Magic and Medicine, which delves into the more disturbing side of iconic fairy tales.
+For example, it explores how German brothers Jacob and Wilhelm Grimm's version of Cinderella draws visceral parallels to the tradition of Chinese foot-binding.

-"So many of the Grimms' fairy tales deal with the corporeal human body, whether dealing with sicknesses or a magical transformation or the various unpleasant things that can happen to the body," curator Anna Dhody tells The Metro West Daily News.
+"So many of the Grimms' fairy tales deal with the corporeal human body, whether dealing with sicknesses or a magical transformation or the various unpleasant things that can happen to the body," curator Anna Dhody told the Metro West Daily News in 2012.
 "Quite often, there is no happily ever after."

 Controversial Leadership Change And Re-Examination Of Museum Exhibits

 Of course, there are detractors who find the Mütter Museum's macabre exhibitions to be in poor taste.
-The question of ethics surrounding the display of actual human bodies has been raised numerous times, but most often curators of the museum have cited the scientific merits of the museum's collection, and the museum has frequently leaned into the controversy a bit in a tongue-in-cheek manner.
+The question of ethics surrounding the display of actual human bodies has been raised numerous times, but the curators of the museum have cited the scientific merits of the collection, and the Mütter has frequently leaned into the controversy in a tongue-in-cheek manner.

-That changed, however, in September 2022, when the museum acquired a new executive director named Kate Quinn.
+That changed, however, in September 2022, when a new executive director named Kate Quinn took over at the museum.

 Kate Quinn